 The proceeds from the sale will be used to repay the Dolphin Drilling’s debt to the secured lenders.

 Also, the agreement entails that the mid-water drilling business of Dolphin Drilling will be transferred to a new holding company, controlled by the secured lenders (NewCo).

 NewCo will then assume all secured debt of Dolphin Drilling that is not repaid through the sale of the Bolette Dolphin drillship, and issue shares in NewCo to Dolphin Drilling.
 The shares will represent 1.5% of the share capital of NewCo, post-restructuring.

 The secured lenders will also provide NewCo with new liquidity in the form of a $45 million revolving credit facility.

 Following completion of the Drilling Recapitalisation, the key assets of Dolphin Drilling will be the 1.5% shareholding in NewCo, and the assets related to the Harland Wolff shipyard.
 Dolphin Drilling will have an option to sell its shareholding in NewCo to SVP Global for $2 million.

-As for the Harland Wolff shipyard, the situation te is is challenging and the Harland Wolff business may be sold or be subject to insolvency proceedings
+As for the Harland Wolff shipyard, the situation is challenging and the Harland Wolff business may be sold or be subject to insolvency proceedings.

 Dolphin to be liquidated?
 Ex-Songa CEO to head NeWco